 Our faith needs to be holistic.
 Our standards are those God states in the Bible, though no-one is going to live the perfect life.
 Preaching honesty, and then being caught dodging tax payments, is embarrassing.
 Likewise, moral lapses in the area of sex and relationships.
 Using the name of God as an expletive, whilst also promoting Biblical values.
 Are all these hypocrisy?
 Those who avoid falling in these ways are often quick to point the finger at those who do.
 “Of course we all sin, but I would never do THAT!” betrays a legalistic attitude towards others.
 Maybe the important thing is to learn from our mistakes, and become more holistic with regard to our faith as we grow older.

-Back to dentistry, or at least, teeth and the mouth.
+Back to dentistry, or at least, teeth, dental crowns and the mouth.
 Do you know how teeth develop?
 All body cells are the same in the embryonic baby shortly after conception.
 Then they start to change, but in different ways.
 Some in the jaws change to form tooth shapes, and later, some calcify rather like bone in density, and become dentine.
 Others calcify to a much harder extent and become the surface enamel.
 All round the mouth.
 Individual teeth.
 All different.
+This is why some people need Invisalign – because of the natural “imperfect” evolutionary marker that creates the unevenness.
 The front ones shaped for biting, and the back ones for grinding.
 How amazing is that!

 And muscles develop around the jaws, and the jaw bones adopt a shape in the joint area that enables the lower jaw to move in all ways, for efficient grinding of food.
 Wonderful, and so useful, as every other joint in the body is a simple hinge.
 You would never grind with a simple hinge.
 And the muscles enable us to move the lower jaw in every way.
 Again, absolutely fantastic!